danbev/learning-nodejs/README.md

     Local<FunctionTemplate> t = env->NewFunctionTemplate(New);

-NewFunctionTempalte in env.h specified a default value for the second parameter `v8::Local<v8::Signature>() so it does not have to be specified.
+NewFunctionTemplate in env.h specifies a default value for the second parameter `v8::Local<v8::Signature>() so it does not have to be specified.
 Just to be clear `New` is the address of the function and we are just passing that to the NewFunctionTemplate method.
 It will use that address when creating a new FunctionTemplate:

      v8::Local<v8::External> external = as_external();
      return v8::FunctionTemplate::New(isolate(), callback, external, signature);